Brookline Poetry Series

 In addition to publishing poetry, he has conducted experiments with technology, performance, physical space, movement, site-specific poetry, and audience interaction through a series of collaborations with other artists.
 He earned a Master’s Degree in Cultural Anthropology from Stanford University, and an MFA in Creative Writing from Boston University.
 He is currently a Fellow at the Radcliffe Institute for Advanced Study at Harvard.

-Note that this event will be held on April 6 , 2014, which is the first Monday of the month.
-This is because the Library is closed on the third Sunday of April 2014 for Easter, and the first Monday worked best for the organizers and the featured poet.
+Note that this event will be held on April 6 , 2014, which is the first Sunday of the month.
+This is because the Library is closed on the third Sunday of April 2014 for Easter, and the first Sunday worked best for the organizers and the featured poets.

 KATIE PETERSON is the author of two new collections of poetry published in 2013, Permission (New Issues) and The Accounts (University of Chicago Press).
 Her first book, This One Tree, was selected by William Olsen for the New Issues Poetry Prize and published in 2006.
 She has reviewed poetry for the Chicago Tribune, the New Orleans Review, and the Boston Review.
 She earned a B.A. at Stanford University and a doctorate in English and American Literature and Language at Harvard, where her dissertation on Emily Dickinson won the Howard Mumford Jones Prize.